Skills and Workforce Development Agreement

-You are invited to examine the interim report and to make written submissions by Friday 17 July 2020.
+You were invited to examine the interim report and to make written submissions by 17 July 2020.

 The final report is expected to be handed to the Australian Government in November 2020 and publicly released shortly after.

 Download the overview